aimms/documentation/pro/pro-delegate-adv.rst

 Timed-out Sessions
 ++++++++++++++++++

 If a session is terminated because the maximum execution time has been reached, the PRO server will call the fixed callback :token:`pro::session::ServerErrorCallback`.
-If you want to have your own callback function called as well in such cases, you can set this additional callback function via the element parameter :token:`pro::session::ServerErrorCallbackHook` into ``AllProcedures``.
+If you want to have your own callback function called as well in such cases, you can set this additional callback function via the element parameter :token:`pro::session::ServerErrorCallbackHook` into :any:`AllProcedures`.
 When this time-out is reached, solver sessions will be killed with 'error' status and case will not be saved in this situation.

 Asynchronous...
 +++++++++++++++